 What Is MSM?

-Many benefits of MSM dietary supplements are attributed to its biologically active sulfur, which is the fourth most plentiful mineral in the human body.
+Many benefits of MSM dietary supplements are attributed to its biologically active sulfur (such as in foods high in sulfur), which is the fourth most plentiful mineral in the human body.
 Sulfur is needed for many different critical bodily functions every single day, and MSM is considered a sulfur donor.

 Types of MSM Supplements